-I’m using rsync to sync files from my computer to a FAT formatted SD card.
-Using the --update flag to rsync makes it “skip files that are newer on the receiver”.
-It seems that it should work as follows: After the first sync, any subsequent syncs will only transfer those files which changed in the meantime.
+I’m using rsync to sync files from my computer to a FAT-formatted SD card.
+Using the --update flag with rsync makes it “skip files that are newer on the receiver.”
+It seems that it should work as follows: after the first sync, any subsequent syncs will only transfer those files that changed in the meantime.
 However, I noticed that transfer times are usually longer than expected, which led me to think that things are not working as they should.

-As --update relies only on modification date, obviously something is wrong with it.
-After ruling out several other possibilities, I’ve guessed that the modification date of some files get mangled.
-A quick check about FAT revealed that FAT can only save modification times in 2 second granularity.
-I’ve also used rsync’s --archive flag, which among other things attempts to preserve modifications times of the files it copies.
+As --update relies only on the modification date, obviously something is wrong with it.
+After ruling out several other possibilities, I guessed that the modification date of some files gets mangled.
+A quick check of FAT revealed that FAT can only save modification times with 2-second granularity.
+I’ve also used rsync’s --archive flag, which, among other things, attempts to preserve the modification times of the files it copies.
 But what about FAT’s lower granularity for modification time?
 That was apparently the culprit.
-Some files when copied got a modification time which was up to 1 second before the original modification time!
-Hence, every time I’ve synced, from rsync’s perspective, the target was older than the source, and hence needs to be overwritten.
+Some files, when copied, got a modification time that was up to 1 second before the original modification time.
+Hence, every time I synced, from rsync’s perspective, the target was older than the source and therefore needed to be overwritten.

 This can be demonstrated by the following session: